normalgamer/RedumpVerifier/README.md

 # RedumpVerifier
-This script verifies Gamecube and Wii ISOs against the Redump hashes
+This script verifies Gamecube and Wii ISOs against the Redump hashes.
+Python 3 is needed to run it.

 ## Changelog